khachapuris/clic/README.md

 `aleph<Tab>` will render the aleph character.

-### Token specification

-Tokens specified in `CLIC_TOKENS` can serve as functions, unary operators, variables, normal operators, signs, opening braces, closing braces, and double functions.
-Here is a thorough breakdown of how each listing should look:
+### Python function (callable)

+The Python callable is the main part for creating a custom clic function, variable, operator, sign, or opening/closing brace pair.

-1. Name(s)
+1. Input
-    - a list of names to be used in the calculator
-    - names must be unique
-    - for non-ascii names, consider providing an ascii-only alternative name
-    - if the same name is used both as an unary opearator and a normal operator, the name for the unary token must begin with a space (` `) (e.g. ` -` is unary minus, `-` is normal minus)
-    - if the token is a replacement for two other tokens going one after another, its name must have a space in between their respective names (e.g. `sin ^` is a token that replaces `sin` and `^` when used together)

-2. Callable
-    - a function or lambda statement that will be called when the token is executed by clic
-    - callables must always return `Decimal` type and never `int` and `float`
-    - the callable must accept this number of arguments (besides `META`):
+    - depending on the kind of token, the callable must accept a different number of arguments (`META` does not count):
-        - function / unary operator: 1
+        - function or unary operator: 1
+        - non-unary operator: 2
         - variable: 0
-        - operator: 2
         - sign: 1
-        - opening brace: 1
+        - opening/closing brace pair: 1
-        - closing brace: 0
-        - double function: 2
-    - if the token is a function, and it was called with multiple arguments inside clic, then the callable will receive a single iterable argument of type `ArgList` (e.g. `log(2; 8)` calls `log_callable(ArgList(2, 8))`)
+    - functions called with multiple arguments inside clic will receive a single argument that can be iterated over or turned into a Python list (initially type `ArgList`)
-    - when comparing against a type, do `type(obj).__name__ == '<TypeName>'`
-    - when operating on `Quantity` and `Array` types, use the same operations as with numbers (e.g. addition, subtraction, multiplication & division)
-    - to use static methods or initializers of the classes built into the calculator, list `META` as the last argument of the function;
+    - if your function uses methods that start with `META` (see .2 for a list), put `META` as the last argument of the function

+2. Working with different types
+    - check what kind of numerical data does the argument represent like this:
+        - `isinstance(obj, Decimal)`: number (part of Python standard library)
+        - `type(obj).__name__ == 'Quantity'`: number with units of measurement
+        - `type(obj).__name__ == 'Array'`: array of data (bulk operation)
+    - operate on the numerical data using addition, subtraction, multiplication, division, and exponentiation within Python
+    - create instances of class `Quantity` and class `Array` or perform trigonometric functions with the following methods
         - `META.Quantity.sin`, `META.Quantity.cos`, `META.Quantity.tan`
         - `META.Quantity.arcsin`,`META.Quantity.arccos`,`META.Quantity.arctan`
         - `META.Array(*args)` creates a new array with the given elements
         - `META.Quantity(value, units)` creates a quantity
             - `value` is a Decimal value
-            - `units` is a dictionary matching units (`str`) to their powers (`int`)
+            - `units` is a dictionary matching units of measurement (`str`) to their powers (`int`)

+3. Output
+    - the callable must output a number of type `Decimal`, or, alternatively, a `Quantity` or `Array` (see .2)

+### Registering the function

+Register the Python function as an entry in the `CLIC_TOKENS` list.
+Each entry must be a list of five elements, as follows:

+1. Name(s)
+    - a list of strings that represent the token in the calculator
+    - names must be unique
+    - to signify an unary operator that has the same name as a normal operator, prepend its name with a single space (e.g. ` -` is unary minus)
+    - to signify the token as a replacement for two consecutive tokens, compose its name from the two names separated by a space (e.g. `+ -` will always replace `+` and `-` when one is found after another)

+2. Callable
+    - the name of the Python function
+    - for a closing brace, use `lambda: None` instad of a callable

 3. Preference & Kind
-    - preference and kind are specified as a single string with two words and a space in between
+    - a single string formatted like `'preference kind'`
-    - preference ranges from `light`, `addition`, `mul-tion`, `normal` to `strong`, `strongest` and `static`; every next value will takes precedence over the ones before
+    - preference signifies which operations will be applied first; it ranges from `light`, `addition`, `mul-tion`, `normal` to `strong`, `strongest` and `static`
     - kind is one of the following:
         - `func`: function or unary operator
         - `var`: variable